Two drawbacks of radiation therapy are the frequency and length of the treatment.

 Although brachytherapy is available at some medical centers and may be appropriate in select cases, its long-term safety and effectiveness are still under study.

-Three-dimensional (3D) conformal external beam radiation therapy uses standard external beam radiation to target only the tumor bed.
+Three-dimensional (3D) conformal external beam radiation therapy uses standard external beam radiation, but only targets the tumor bed.

 With intra-operative radiation therapy, a single dose of radiation is given to the tumor bed during lumpectomy.
 This dose of radiation is higher than in a standard radiation session.